Negotiation Skills

 The environment will dictate the level of Negotiation Skills required, the required outcome, and the people or businesses involved in the negotiations.

 The following are several key negotiation skills that apply to many business situations.
-By no means is the list complete, but it will provide the reader with an improved perspective of the skills they will need to develop.
+The list is by no means complete, but it will provide the reader with an improved perspective of the skills they will need to develop.

 Active listening

 Active listening skills are crucial for understanding the other person’s position in all negotiations.
-Active listing skills are all about retaining information, taking excellent notes, and understanding the priority/importance of the prospective buyer’s focus.
+They involve retaining information, taking excellent notes, and understanding the priority/importance of the prospective buyer’s focus.

 Communication

-I have covered essential communication skills in a previous post, so please revert to that post.
+I have covered essential communication skills in a previous post, so please refer to that post.

 Decision making